F3rika/mapPat/docs/source/widgLinTab.rst

 Lineages
 --------

-The following widgets allows the customisation of data from the Lineages Tab:
+The following widgets allow the customisation of data from the Lineages Tab:

 + **Min % of genomes**
 	| Selection of the minimum global prevalence (%, calculated at national level) required to consider a lineage for graphical representation.
 Only lineages with a frequency (%) above the selected threshold can be visualised.
 All remaining lineages are aggregated under the label “Others”.
 The available options are 1%, 2.5%, 5%, 7.5%, 10%.